What is Rackspace Kubernetes-as-a-Service?

 We do not support the Treasure Data product out of the box.
-However, the Support team can perform required customizations to enable log export to additional systems.
-This means that we can direct logs to multiple systems but we do not support the full-scale replacement of Fluentd.
+However, the support team can perform required customizations to enable log export to additional systems.
+This means that we can direct logs to multiple systems but do not support the full-scale replacement of Fluentd.

 Can you help me create and troubleshoot my YAML files and troubleshoot my Kubernetes deployments?

 Yes.
 Rackspace offers best practices and assistance with creating the various YAML files that are used by the Kubernetes primitives.
 Rackspace employees do not replace a team with Kubernetes knowledge, but augment it.

 How do I manage my users?

 Rackspace has integrated Kubernetes authentication into the OpenStack Identity service (keystone).
 Therefore, you can use the OpenStack Dashboard and other standard OpenStack tools to manage your users and groups.